Model selection for weakly dependent time series forecasting: Examples of time series satisfying (WDP) or (CBS)

-\end{prop} The proof of this already known result is given in Subsection \ref{proofobservations} for completeness.
+The proof of this already known result is given in Section \ref {proofobservations} for completeness.
 Remark that $(X_t)$ satisfies the short memory condition as soon as $(\varphi(r))$ is summable.
 All uniform ergodic Markov chains are examples of $\varphi$-mixing processes with short memory, see Doukhan \cite{Doukhan1994}.